Let’s get one thing straight. This is not just another WPforms review from a salesperson looking to make affiliate income on your purchase.

 Field

-While creating your form, use the “Fields button” to reveal additional field options.
-And for modifying each setup.
+While creating your form, use the “Fields button” to reveal additional field options and to modify each setup.

 Settings

-The “Setting” button gives you access to your installed addons.
-And for setting up each addon behavior and interaction with users.
+The “Setting” button gives you access to your installed add-ons and allows you to set up each add-on’s behavior and interaction with users.

 Always click the save button at the top of the page to save your settings.